- Publication date

 - Policy areas

-This is our minded to decision and draft Impact Assessment of industry’s proposals (CMP264 and CMP265) to change the electricity transmission charging arrangements for Embedded Generators.
+On 1 March we published our minded to decision and draft Impact Assessment of industry’s proposals (CMP264 and CMP265) to change the electricity transmission charging arrangements for Embedded Generators.
+On 20 June, we published our decision on this.
+You can access both documents below.
+On 22 June, we published our Impact Assessment and Decision on industry proposals (CMP264 and CMP265) to change electricity transmission charging arrangements for Embedded Generators.

 Over the past year, we have highlighted concerns about the electricity transmission network charging arrangements for smaller Embedded Generators (EGs), including the exemptions and payments collectively referred to as ‘Embedded Benefits’.
 We have previously indicated that the ability of a supplier to use sub-100MW (‘smaller’) EG to reduce transmission use of system charges, and for smaller EG to be paid to help others avoid them, is a distortion.
 We indicated in July and again in December last year that one element – specifically the TNUoS Demand Residual (TDR) – was a significant cause for concern.
 Industry have raised modifications CMP264 and CMP265 to address these distortions.
 This impact assessment covers those modification proposals and the 23 Workgroup Alternative CUSC Modification proposals (WACMs) produced during the industry self-governance workgroup process.